Skip to content

 I grew up in Westfield, New Jersey, and will never forget riding my bike to town to visit Taylor Hardware on Elm Street.
 I remember walking in from the front or the back door and hearing the bell ring to announce my welcome.
 The slightly uneven wooden planked floor spread for what seemed so big but, luckily, was broken up in the middle by the island counter where everyone would meet to cash out.

-Taylor Hardware in Westfield, New Jersey, has been part of the town’s retail history and has been in operation since 1925, contributing nearly a century of service to the community.
-Located in the heart of downtown Westfield on Elm Street, this hardware store has served the community through many generations.
-It has been a fixture among Westfield’s independent businesses, contributing to the local character and economy alongside other now-defunct family-owned establishments.
+Taylor Hardware in Westfield, New Jersey, has been part of the town’s retail history and has operated since 1925, contributing nearly a century of service to the community.
+The proprietors of Paul C. and Harry Nelson Taylor started the Taylor’s Hardware Company in the heart of downtown Westfield on Elm Street; this hardware store has served the community for many generations.
+It was a fixture among Westfield’s independent businesses, contributing to the local character and economy alongside other now-defunct family-owned establishments.

 Schneiders Hardware in West Orange, New Jersey, is still killing it in the hardware business.
 Their motto is, “If we don’t have it, you don’t need it.”